ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_create_repo.md

 # Method 2

-Method 2: Create private repo with README.md and Python .gitignore
+Method 2: <a name="method2"></a>Create private repo with README.md and Python .gitignore

 TBD